Loading

 Community Opposition — Organized After Otay Mesa

-Community SentinelLocal opposition to battery storage in San Diego County communities mobilized rapidly after the Otay Mesa fire.
-Social media groups, neighborhood association letters, and council public comment records are all part of the Community Sentinel's monitoring scope — and all were active before the Escondido moratorium vote.
+Community risk reviewLocal opposition to battery storage in San Diego County communities mobilized rapidly after the Otay Mesa fire.
+Public neighborhood channels, neighborhood association letters, and council public comment records are all part of the Community risk review's source-backed monitoring scope — and all were active before the Escondido moratorium vote.

 Concession Precedent — Never Enough After Real Fire Events

-Comparable AnalystThe Comparable Analyst has documented 4 Southern California BESS cases where developer concessions — reduced capacity, increased setbacks, enhanced fire suppression — failed to prevent moratorium extensions after real fire incidents.
-This precedent would have been cited in any RealClear analysis of the Escondido site.
+Comparable outcomes reviewThe Comparable outcomes review has documented 4 Southern California BESS cases where developer concessions — reduced capacity, increased setbacks, enhanced fire suppression — failed to prevent moratorium extensions after real fire incidents.
+This precedent is cited in the RealClear case read of the Escondido site.

 Legislative Velocity — Moratorium in 30 Days of Second Fire